Paul M. Angell Family Foundation

 Overview

-The Paul M. Angell Family Foundation was established in 2011 in honor of Paul M. Angell, founder of Newly Weds Foods and an early manufacturer of the ice cream cake roll.
+The Paul M. Angell Family Foundation was established in 2011 in honour of Paul M. Angell, founder of Newly Weds Foods and an early manufacturer of the ice cream cake roll.
 The foundation has grown significantly since hiring Kim Van Horn as its first employee and CEO in 2013.
-Today, the foundation is led by a team of eighteen professionals and makes nearly 400 grants totaling approximately $75 million annually.
+Today, the foundation is led by a team of eighteen professionals and makes nearly 400 grants annually.
 In 2023, the foundation distributed $34,078,136 in grants.
-The foundation operates three distinct program areas: Conservation (focused on marine and ocean protection), Performing Arts (classical music and theater), and Social Impact (addressing racial justice and systemic inequities).
-The foundation's philanthropic approach emphasizes learning from grantee partners and embracing comprehensive approaches to complex challenges.
+The foundation operates three distinct programme areas: Conservation (focused on marine and ocean protection), Performing Arts (classical music and theatre), and Social Impact (addressing racial justice and systemic inequities).
+The foundation's philanthropic approach emphasises learning from grantee partners and embracing comprehensive approaches to complex challenges.

 Funding Priorities

-The foundation operates two grant cycles annually (spring and fall), with different timelines for each program area:
+The foundation operates two grant cycles annually (spring and autumn), with different timelines for each programme area:

 Conservation: Global scope with later application deadlines (typically January)